Shubhanshu-kumar/Landing-Page/README.md

-# project
+# Landing page ...
-it's a login &amp; singup page
+It's a login & singup page.
+Language used to make this website are Html,Css and the Javascript..